How to express yourself well when writing a complaint email/letter

 You should always write wherever possible when you need to complain.
 This is for a number of reasons.
-See Why you should write not ‘phone to complain effectively) it is easy to get tempted into being aggressive or abusive when you are really frustrated with being fobbed off.
+See Why you should write not ‘phone to complain effectively It is easy to be tempted into being aggressive or abusive when you are really frustrated with being fobbed off.
 However, this will not get you the best results.
 See Top 20 tips for complaining effectively which will give you lots of pointers in what to put in your email or letter.

-Here is a list of excellent words that I frequently use in complaint correspondence.
-Remember you should remain objective when it comes to describing events but you can say how you felt about them.
-Don’t exaggerate.
+This is a list of excellent words that I frequently use in complaint correspondence.
+Remember you should always remain objective when it comes to describing events.
+You can however say how you feel about them.
+Don’t exaggerate, be honest.
 Various words carry differing levels of strength so you should use what you believe is appropriate and proportionate to the issue.
 You should use these words carefully.
 Only a couple is fine you really don’t need to use them all in the one piece of correspondence!
 And remember don’t use all capitals which is the equivalent of shouting.

 You can also get more advice, tips, information and templates for your letters and further information in the book How to Complain: The Essential Consumer Guide to Getting Refunds, redress & Results!